One unit of credit equals four semester hours. Prerequisite for all courses 200-level or higher: admission to program.

 ECE 223 Education of PK-12 Learners with Exceptionalities

-An introduction to the characteristics of children with cognitive, social, emotional and physical disabilities abd educational practices applicable to them.
+An introduction to the characteristics of children with cognitive, social, emotional and physical disabilities and educational principles applicable to them.
 Includes educational principles, methods and materials that may be useful in meeting the varying needs of learners with disabilities.
-Prerequisite: admission to an education program; non-majors must have consent of the instructor.
+Prerequisites: admission to an education program; non-majors must have consent of the instructor.

 ECE 300 Intermediate Seminar for Teaching in Diverse and Inclusive Schools